About Us

 - Persons with identification and no proof of address may be issued a library card with a “temporary” status.
 Check-outs will be limited to 2 items at a time, and a time limit restriction may be imposed upon the card.
 Once proof of address, or the physical library card has been presented, the temporary card will then be converted to a card with full privileges.
 Access to all e-materials, databases, and in-library computers (excluding laptops) are included with temporary membership.

 - If a non-resident (in this case defined as a person with residency outside of the state of Colorado) wishes to obtain a library card, they must present ID and proof of address from their home state.
 In addition, when applicable, a temporary, in-state address should be given.
 They will then be issued a library card with “temporary” status.
 Check-outs will be limited to 2 items at a time, and a time limit restriction may be imposed upon the card.
 Access to all e-materials, databases, and in-library computers (excluding laptops) are included with temporary membership.
+No physical library card will be issued to non-residents.
+They will be given a number to access online accounts and will need to present a photo ID or verify their information in order to check out physical items.

 Minor library cards

-- Anyone under the age of 18 can receive a library card after completing an application and securing the signature of their parent, legal guardian, or other responsible party.
+Anyone under the age of 18 can receive a library card after completing an application and securing the signature of their parent, legal guardian, or other responsible party.

 - If the adult is not the parent or legal guardian, they must have a permanent library card issued in their name before applying for a card for a minor child.